Doctor Launches Vision Quest To Help Astronauts' Eyeballs

 Scientists know that when people go into space, the fluid normally below their hearts goes into their heads.
 But is it creating enough pressure to damage the eyes?
 Does it flatten them and affect the optic nerve?
 Or is there something else at play?

 Dr. Benjamin Levine is on a mission to find out.
-He's a professor at University of Texas Southwestern Medical Center and Director of the Institute for Exercise and Environmental Medicine..
+He's a professor at University of Texas Southwestern Medical Center and Director of the Institute for Exercise and Environmental Medicine.
 Instead of sticking needles in astronauts' backs, though, Levine decided to stick needles inside the brains of specific people who stay on Earth.

 He found eight healthy cancer survivors who still had ports in their heads, once used to deliver chemotherapy.
 Those ports would allow him to directly measure their intracranial pressure.